 What you will be essentially doing is paying interest upfront, in turn, lowering your monthly payments.

 These types of mortgages mean that your interest rate can never surpass a certain limit.
 This limit is a ‘stated interest cap’ agreed upon when you take the mortgage out.
-The rates can fluctuate within the agreed range from a starting interest rate.
+The rates can fluctuate within the agreed range from a starting interest rate but it saves you a headache if you can lock-in your mortgage rates quickly.

 Federal Housing Administration (FHA) loans